General Operating Support II

 CityDance Productions, Inc., dba CityDance

-CityDance is a nonprofit dance institution dedicated to developing the next generation of dance artists and innovators.
+CityDance is dedicated to developing the next generation of dance artists and innovators.
 CityDance trains young dancers for professional careers, nurtures talent and achievement through dance, and works to advance the field of professional dance.
-Anchored in a belief that diversity advances excellence, CityDance works to create opportunities that promote equitable access to dance education and performance.
+Anchored in a belief that diversity advances excellence, CityDance works to create opportunities that promote equitable access to dance education and performances.

 Friends of the Library, Montgomery County, Maryland, Inc.

-Friends of the Library strengthens, promotes, and champions Montgomery County Public Libraries (MCPL), enabling MCPL to better serve the learning interests and needs of diverse and changing communities.[/accordion-content]
+Friends of the Library strengthens, promotes, and champions Montgomery County Public Libraries (MCPL), enabling MCPL to better serve the learning interests and needs of diverse and changing communities of the County.

 Germantown Cultural Arts Center, Inc., dba BlackRock Center for the Arts

 BlackRock Center for the Arts brings inspiring performing and visual arts experiences to diverse audiences in a welcoming and intimate setting, providing opportunities to explore, celebrate and engage in the arts.
-Overarching goals are to present programs and artistic experiences of the highest quality to attract, retain, and grow participation in the arts; facilitate opportunities for engagement and life-long learning in a range of artistic disciplines; and reflect, celebrate, and engage the diversity of local communities.
+BlackRock facilitates opportunities for engagement and life-long learning in a range of artistic disciplines; reflecting, celebrating, and engaging the diversity of local communities.

 Glen Echo Park Partnership for Arts and Culture, Inc.